-DEVELOPMENT BOARD MI CROCONTROI LLER PINS ON BOARD ANALOG INPUT PINS ANALOG OUTPUT PINS PWM PINS PRICE [EUR] MSPMOL1306 Principles are not connected to the LacroPhil to connecting default.
-Connection to LacroPhil to Connecting to default.
-Connection to LacroPhil to Connecting to default.
-Connecting to Connecting to Con Clock [MHz] ADC DAC 32 1-ch.
+DEVELOPMENT BOARD MI CROCONTROI PINS ON BOARD ANALOG INPUT PINS ANALOG OUTPUT PINS PWM PINS PRICE [EUR] MSPMOL1306 U.F.
+MERPMICL 1306 These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default These pine are not connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the Laundhhald to connecte by default The connected to the connecte Clock [MHz] ADC DAC 1 32 1-ch.
 12-bit 1 Msps One high- speed comparator with built-in reference DAC.
-40 5 • 6 20-25 MSPM0G3507 Clock [MHz] ADC DAC 1 80 2-ch.
-12-bit 4 Msps 12-bit 1 Msps 40 9 1 7 20-25 MSPM0C1104 Clock [MHz] ADC DAC 24 10-ch.
+40 5 - 6 20-25 MSPM0G3507 Clock [MHz] ADC DAC 1 80 2-ch.
+12-bit 4 Msps 12-bit 1 Msps 40 9 1 7 20-25 MSPM0C1104 Clock [MHz] ADC DAC The second of th 24 10-ch.
 12-bit 866 ksps N/A 20 9 - ?
 10

 The third considered family of solutions for O-ESD controller is Raspberry Pi [7], listed in Table IV.
 The programming for Raspberry Pi can be done either in C/C++ or MicroPython.
 MicroPython is written in C99 and the entire MicroPython core is available for general use under the MIT license.
 Most libraries and extension modules (some of which are from third parties) are also available under MIT or similar licenses.
 One can freely use and adapt MicroPython for personal use, in education, and in commercial products.
-MicroPython source code is available on the GitHub page, and its website https://micropython.org/download/.
-The Raspberry Pi operates in the open-source ecosystem: it runs Linux (a variety of distributions), and its main supported operating system, Pi OS, is open source and runs a suite of open-source software.
+MicroPython source code is available at the GitHub page, and its website https://micropython.org/download/.
+The Raspberry Pi operates in the open source ecosystem: it runs Linux (a variety of distributions), and its main supported operating system, Pi OS, is open source and runs a suite of open source software.
 The Raspberry Pi Foundation contributes to the Linux kernel and it releases much of its own software as open source.
 The Raspberry Pi's schematics are regularly released as documentation, but the board is not open hardware.
 Raspberry Pi has multiple options for controlling LCDs and monitors [8], most of which are too complex or too expensive for the O-ESD.